codywirthses/umap-backend/README.md

 # UMAP App Backend Server

-This is a simple FastAPI backend for user authentication with SQLite database for the UMAP application.
+This is a FastAPI backend for user authentication with PostgreSQL database for the UMAP application.

 ## Setup